Location services for contact tracing & capacity management –

 Patient Capacity Management & ED Workflow

-COVID-19 is creating an exponential demand for healthcare resources.
+COVID-19 is creating an exponential increase in demand for healthcare resources.
 Through the use of location data, health facilities can discover ways to eliminate wasted steps and create a more streamlined workflow, particularly in the Emergency Department.
 Enterprise Location Services, combined with command center and capacity management solutions, help to optimize staff resources as well as critical medical equipment, and automate patient room and staff assignments to improve patient throughput, reduce wait times and minimize overcrowding throughout the hospital.
 The system also communicates bed status automatically, allowing EVS to increase room turnover capabilities and allow another patient to be treated swiftly.

 Without adequate asset visibility, turnover and delivery delays of equipment often occurs in healthcare facilities.
 This can lead to hoarding of equipment by staff and non-compliant sterilization practices.
 With COVID-19 spreading rapidly through surface exposure and contaminated objects, improved asset tracking and management is becoming increasingly important.